 Wield Repetition at Writers.com

 Repetition is a powerful literary device, but if you have too many repeating words and phrases, your work can lose its impact.
 Writers.com can help!
-Become a part of our community: Take a look at our upcoming courses or join our Facebook group, and receive caring feedback on your work and repetition.
+Become a part of our community: Take a look at our upcoming courses or join our Facebook group, and receive caring feedback on your work and use of repetition.

 […] Repetition Definition: Types of Repetition in Poetry and Prose […]